wasawatpeng/swingmokey/README.md

 # swingmokey
 <pre>
-to solve the swinging mokey problem using stack in Java language -TEAM-
+to solve the swinging mokey problem using stack with Java -TEAM-
 1.Natthawee   Koengfak
   -Problem solving